eventbrite/eventbrite.php/examples/event-list-example.md

 ##Additional event list customization##
 If this guide's resulting HTML event list does not meet your needs, you can always define your own custom function, and then pass it to `Eventbrite::eventList()` to convert each event into whatever you like.
 Here is an example demonstrating how that might work -

-Define your custom rendering function:
+First, define your own custom HTML rendering function:

     $custom_render_function = function($evnt){
         $time = strtotime($evnt->start_date);